 - Serving with other members of UHP is one way that we bond as a community so we ask that you commit to 2 UHP service opportunities each semester.
 We encourage all of our members to engage in additional service individually and/or with other organizations and to let us know if you have new ideas for community partnerships.

 - Attend at least 1 enrichment event.
 These include academic and cultural enrichment events that help diversify perspective.
 Each semester there are many enrichment opportunities to chose from both on and off campus.
+A list of enrichment events cane be found here.

 Each semester, your engagement in the above areas is assessed at mid-semester and end of semester.
-If you are not fulfilling the expectations in any given semester, you will be notified by the UHP Director and placed on UHP probation.
+If you are not fulfilling the expectations in any given semester, you will be notified and placed on UHP probation.
 A student who falls below "Good Standing" standards is given a one-time, one-semester grace period to come back into good standing with the program.
 Students on honors probation may retain currently registered honors courses and maintain current honors residency.
 A student on probation must continue to be active in all aspects of the program.
 If a student does not come back into good standing at the end of their probationary period they will be removed from the program.
 Members are only allowed one semester of probation.